 - In the upper left corner, select “Change adapter settings”.

-- Then, right-click each connection point and select Disable.
+- Right-click it and select Disable.

 - This will disconnect your PC from the internet.
 When you are ready to go back online, simply repeat the steps above and select Enable.